Triangle-free 2-matchings: Introduction

+To find an amenable augmenting path we dynamically remove and re-add half-edges to forbid or allow some edges to be followed by certain others.
 In algorithms for maximum $C_k$-free $2$-matchings and related problems one usually uses gadgets or shrinking to enforce the computed matchings to have some properties.
 The gadgets are added to the graph and are fixed either throughout the algorithm or at least during the phase, in which an augmenting path is searched for.
-In our approach gadgets are dynamically changing according to whether the algorithm has already discovered an amenable path going through a given sequence of edges or not.
+In our approach gadgets are dynamically changing according to the currently discovered state of reachability by amenable paths.
+The existence of amenable augmenting paths follows from our decomposition theorem for triangle-free $2$-matchings.
+This decomposition theorem is in essence the same as the decomposition from the arxiv versions of this paper and is moreover simpler and stronger than the one in \cite{NoguchiSosa}.

+A good knowledge of the Edmonds' algorithm for maximum matchings \cite{Edmonds, LovaszPlummer2009} is a prerequisite for understanding our proofs.

-{\em Related work. } Recently, Kobayashi~\cite{Kobayashi2020} gave a polynomial algorithm for finding a maximum weight $2$-matching that does not contain any triangle from a given set of forbidden edge-disjoint triangles.
+{\em Related work. } Recently, Bosch-Calvo, Grandoni and Jabal Ameli presented a PTAS for the $C_3$-free $2$-matching problem in \cite{Bosch}.
+A simpler proof of correctness of this PTAS is given in \cite{NoguchiSosa}.
+Kobayashi~\cite{Kobayashi2020} gave a polynomial algorithm for finding a maximum weight $2$-matching that does not contain any triangle from a given set of forbidden edge-disjoint triangles.
 For the weighted triangle-free $2$-matching problem in subcubic graphs, polynomial time algorithms were given by: Hartvigsen and Li~\cite{HartvigsenLi2012}, Kobayashi~\cite{Kobayashi2010} and Paluch and Wasylkiewicz \cite{PaluchWasylkiewicz2020}.
 (A graph is called {\em cubic} if its every vertex has degree $3$ and is called {\em subcubic} if its every vertex has degree at most $3$. ) One can also consider non-simple $2$-matchings, in which every edge $e$ may occur in more than one copy.
 Efficient algorithms for triangle-free non-simple $2$-matchings (such $2$-matchings may contain $2$-cycles) were devised by Cornu\'ejols and Pulleyback \cite{CornuejolsPulleyblank1980, CornuejolsPulleyblank1980a}, Babenko, Gusakov and Razenshteyn \cite{BabenkoEtAl2010}, and Artamonov and Babenko \cite{ArtamonovBabenko2018}.

 Polynomial time algorithms for the $C_4$-free $2$-matching problem in bipartite graphs were shown by Hartvigsen~\cite{Hartvigsen2006}, Pap~\cite{Pap2007}, Paluch and Wasylkiewicz \cite{PaluchWasylESA} and analyzed by Kir\'aly \cite{Kiraly1999}.
 As for the weighted version of the square-free $2$-matching problem in bipartite graphs it was proven to be \np-hard \cite{Geelen1999, Kiraly2009} and solved by Makai~\cite{Makai2007}, Takazawa~\cite{Takazawa2009} and Paluch and Wasylkiewicz \cite{PaluchWasylESA} for the case when the weights of edges are vertex-induced on every square of the graph.
 When it comes to the square-free $2$-matching problem in general graphs, Nam~\cite{Nam1994} constructed a complex algorithm for it for graphs, in which all squares are vertex-disjoint.
 B\'erczi and Kobayashi \cite{BercziKobayashi2012} showed that the weighted square-free $2$-matching problem is \np-hard for general weights even if the given graph is cubic, bipartite and planar.